samplx/zcimdocs/cpm22/cpm22-manual.typ

 128-byte physical record.
 Records are grouped together to form a file.]

-/ recursive procedure : Code that can call itself during execution.
+/ recursive-font procedure : Code that can call itself during execution.

 / reentrant procedure : #text[Code that can be called by one process while another is already executing it.
 Thus, reentrant code can be shared between